robinsonb5/fpgagen/README.txt

-This is a port of fpgagen - Genesis/Megadrive core to additional platform(s) MiST, Turbo Chameleon 64, Altera/Terasic DE2 board
+This is a port of the fpgagen Genesis/Megadrive core to MiST and Turbo Chameleon 64.

-Currently only the MiST port is maintained here.
+==== Installing the core on Chameleon64 ====
+Use the chaco utility to flash the appropriate .rbf file into a free slot in your Chameleon.
+You only need to flash the core itself, there is no associated ROM file required.

+Optionally, copy the supplied autoboot.md file to your SD card's root directory.

-==== Installing the core ====
+==== Installing the core on MiST ====
 If you are not buidling the core, copy the following files to the root of your sdcard: fpgagen.rbf
-Configs/VGA/FPGAGEN.CFG

 Then rename the file fpgagen.rbf to core.rbf